Care EXPERIENCED and estranged students

 Financial support

-Estranged students will need to complete a declaration of estrangement form each year and provide evidence of their estrangement each year, unless they have been granted estrangement status for the duration of their course.
+Estranged students must submit a 'Declaration of Estrangement form' and supporting evidence each year, unless they have been granted estrangement status for the entirety of their course.

 Hardship Fund